Student Union of Tampere University

 The Student Union of Tampere University (Tampereen ylioppilaskunta, commonly known by the acronym TREY) is a Finnish student union that was formed in the fusion of The Student Union of Tampere University of Technology and The Student Union of the University of Tampere.
 As a student union, the purpose of TREY is to defend student interests in Tampere.
 TREY protects the interests of students, facilitates the work of student associations, provides services for its members as well as creates a sense of community.

-The Chair of Board of the Student Union in 2025 is Laura Heino and the Chair of the Council of Representatives is Aino Halinen.
+The Chair of Board of the Student Union in 2026 is Tami Nordström and the Chair of the Council of Representatives is Alex Siira.
 The Secretary General of the Student Union is currently Adam Zeidan.

 Organisation

 TREY's membership includes all the undergraduate student who study at Tampere University.
 The number of members is 19,000 making TREY the second largest student union in Finland.
 Doctoral and exchange students at Tampere University can choose to join the student union, as well.
 Students become members of TREY by paying the membership fee and registering at the university.
-In total, TREY has approximately 18,000 members, who study in Tampere, Turku, Pori and Seinäjoki.
+In total, TREY has approximately 19,000 members, who study in Tampere, Turku, Pori and Seinäjoki.

 In the organisation of the student union, the highest decision-making power belongs to the Council of Representatives, who are elected from among the members every two years in representative elections.
 The council appoints the Executive Board, which decides on the day-to-day operations of the student union.
 For the purpose of providing daily services and doing long-term advocacy work, the student union employs a number of specialists and office staff.